ewang2002/ewang2002/README.md

 Currently, I'm
 - an [instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for an introduction to programming course in the Winter 2023 quarter.
 - a maintainer for the [Pitt CSC Summer 2023 Internship List](https://github.com/pittcsc/Summer2023-Internships) repository.
+- clowning on Alex.

 <details>
 <summary>More Information.</summary>
 <br>

 <details>
-<summary>👋 Personal.</summary>
+<summary>👋 (Somewhat) Personal.</summary>
 <br>

   - I enjoy going on long walks and exploring new places, especially national parks!
-  - I also enjoy taking public transportation (buses are great, and light rails, subways, and trains are awesome).
+  - I also enjoy taking public transportation.
   - I like playing Minecraft and (occasionally) [Realm of the Mad God](https://www.realmofthemadgod.com/).
-  - I also enjoy solving [Advent of Code](https://adventofcode.com/) puzzles.
   - I'm a fan of building and breaking things, like my own programs ~~or WebReg~~.

 ---